0110101001110000/Arduino-simple-projects/README.md

 # Arduino Simple Projects Repository

-This repository contains a collection of simple projects solved in "Arduino C", completed during my studies at an arduino course.
+This repository contains a collection of simple projects solved in C++, completed during my studies at an arduino course.

 ## Contents